AlexanderKuniansky/warehouse-rest-api/README.md

 Example of a REST api with authentication using Node.js , Express, PostgreSQL and JWT

-Partial API documentation can be found in swagger folder
+API documentation can be found in swagger folder.
+Enable CORS if you want to test it.

 Install necessary node modules: